-STEM Scholars participate in the KEEP summer experience, a “deep dive” into college life, where you can develop your critical thinking and writing skills in close contact with professors and TAs before you begin your first year at Kenyon.
-You will have opportunities to bond with peers in class and the residence halls, sample extracurricular activities, and become familiar with Kenyon’s campus and its full range of support services.
+STEM Scholars participate in the KEEP-STEM summer experience, a “deep dive” into college life, where students develop critical thinking and writing skills in close contact with professors before they begin their first year at Kenyon.
+The summer experience will include an interdisciplinary STEM course in which students will conduct faculty-led experimental or analysis projects spanning several STEM disciplines, as well as present scientific results in both written and oral format.
+STEM Scholars will also have opportunities to bond with peers in class and in the residence halls, sample extracurricular activities, and become familiar with Kenyon’s campus and its full range of support services.

 Community-engaged learning is integral to the program: STEM Scholars design and implement learning activities for the public in collaboration with SPI: where Science and Play Intersect, a science discovery space in nearby Mount Vernon.
 In the course “Methods for Promoting Science Understanding,” you will read primary literature about science learning, generate new scientific communications and produce science installations, advancing your own understanding of STEM principles in the process.